Hyundai Ioniq Electric Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Hyundai Ioniq Electric are $1,300 a year for full coverage.
-Comprehensive insurance costs on average $240 each year, collision insurance costs $446, and liability insurance is $456.
-Liability-only coverage costs around $508 a year, and high-risk coverage costs $2,826 or more.
-Teen drivers pay the highest rates at up to $5,010 a year.
+The average insurance rates for a Hyundai Ioniq Electric are $1,300 a year with full coverage.
+Comprehensive costs approximately $240 a year, collision costs $446, and liability coverage costs $456.
+Buying just liability costs as little as $508 a year, with insurance for high-risk drivers costing around $2,826.
+16-year-old drivers cost the most to insure at $5,010 a year or more.

 Average premium for full coverage: $1,300

-Rates are based on $500 policy deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and Ioniq Electric models.
+Includes $500 policy deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all U.S. states and Ioniq Electric trim levels.

-For an average driver, Hyundai Ioniq Electric insurance prices range from as low as $508 for liability-only coverage to a high rate of $2,826 for high-risk insurance.
+For a driver in their 40's, Hyundai Ioniq Electric insurance rates go from as low as $508 for minimum levels of liability insurance to a high of $2,826 for high-risk insurance.

-The ranges above show why all drivers should compare rates quotes based on a specific location and risk profile, rather than relying on price averages.
+The examples above demonstrate why it is important to compare rates using their specific location and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.